-“Whenever we see a dog, I tell my dog to sit and we wait for the dog to walk by.”
+“When I see a dog, I tell my dog to sit, and we wait for the dog to walk by.”

-This is one of the most common answers that we get when we ask people how they are trying to manage reactivity or aggression, or even overexcitement.
-While this may seem like a good strategy to manage the issue, it is ineffective and can even make the problem worse.
-To understand why this is a problematic solution, we have to look at the reasons that a dog would react strongly to a trigger.
+These are common answers that we get when we ask people how they are trying to manage reactivity, aggression, or even overexcitement.
+While these may seem like good strategies to manage the issue, it is ineffective and can even make the problem worse.
+To understand why this is a problematic solution, we have to look at why a dog would react strongly to a trigger.

 Some dogs are very social and will be interested in people and dogs that they see on walks.
-This can build into behaviors such as pulling on the leash, lunging out at someone, or barking and whining.
-All of these behaviors are symptoms of a dog being frustrated that they cannot get to the object of their interest.
-Having them sit off to the side only builds their frustration, and does not address the root of the issue.
+This can build into behaviors like pulling on the leash, lunging out at someone, or barking and whining.
+These behaviors are symptoms of a dog being frustrated that they cannot get to the object of their interest.
+Having them sit off to the side only builds their frustration and does not address the issue’s root.

 A better strategy is to start with giving these dogs an outlet for their mental and physical energy.
 This could be a mutual game of retrieve, obedience training, or other productive activities.
 Your dog also needs to find you more interesting and fun than the other things in his environment.
 When he does see a trigger out in the real world, you need to remind him of his job on walks (heeling) and put his mind on something other than the distractions around him.

-Reactivity is often an escalation of the overexcitement issue, and is displayed as a seemingly aggressive response.
-This is typically the case when a dog is very social off leash, but acts aggressively when she is on a leash and sees a trigger.
+Reactivity is often an escalation of the overexcitement issue and is displayed as a seemingly aggressive response.
+This is typically the case when a dog is very social off-leash but acts aggressively when she is on a leash and sees a trigger.
 The “sit and wait” strategy fails here for the same reason that it does for dogs with simple overexcitement.
-Also, we never recommend that dogs meet on leash, but that is especially true for dogs that show this type of behavior.
+Also, we never recommend that dogs meet on the leash, but that is especially true for dogs that show this type of behavior.
 Restraint and confinement build frustration and can prevent dogs from showing their natural body language.

 Reactivity can also stem from insecurity and nervousness.
-Many puppies start off relatively social, but are easily overwhelmed by bigger dogs or people who they see as intimidating.
+Many puppies start relatively social but are easily overwhelmed by bigger dogs or people they see as intimidating.
 These puppies will give off signals and signs that they are uncomfortable, but these usually go unnoticed because they are subtle.
-When the dog’s waning signals are ignored, she will start to try harder and harder to get her point across.
-She might start by just woofing at something, or by letting out a growl.
-The trigger moves away, either because it was intimidated or just because the person or dog was continuing on their walk.
+When the dog’s warning signals are ignored, she will start to try harder and harder to get her point across.
+She might start by just woofing at something or by letting out a growl.
+The trigger moves away, either because it was intimidated or just because the person or dog continued on their walk.
 Either way, the dog sees that their actions made a perceived threat go away.

-This group of dogs are less common, but are a very bad fit for this strategy.
-These dogs have the intent to seriously harm or kill another being, and do not want to co-exist.
+This group of dogs are less common but are an awful fit for this strategy.
+These dogs have the intent to harm or kill another being seriously and do not want to co-exist.
 These dogs need lots of structure to safely be out in public, which comes in the form of reliable obedience, and frequently also includes the use of a muzzle.
-Having these dogs sit and wait for something to walk by allows them to focus in on the trigger and can lead to an even worse obsession.
-These dogs need to learn how to just walk on by and ignore the things that they do not like, and to heel with you even if something they would normally react to is in their range of vision.
+Having these dogs sit and wait for something to walk by allows them to focus on the trigger and can lead to an even worse obsession.
+These dogs need to learn how to walk on by and ignore the things they do not like and heel with you even if something they would normally react to is in their range of vision.

 A Final Note

-If you are struggling with a dog who gets overstimulated or who is leash reactive, contact us so that we can help you get your dog through this very common issue.
+If you are struggling with a dog who gets overstimulated or leash reactive, contact us to help you get your dog through this prevalent issue.